Tools4everBV/HelloID-Conn-Prov-Target-Generic-Scim/README.md

 The connector is created for both Windows PowerShell 5.1 and PowerShell Core.
 This means that the connector can be executed in both cloud and on-premises using the HelloID Agent.

 > Older versions of Windows PowerShell are not supported.

+## Remarks
+- There is duplicate mapping logic in both the *create* and *update*.
+If you modify the field mapping, be sure to update both files accordingly.
+- In the *create* operation, all users are currently retrieved.
+In many cases, this can be optimized using a filter.
+  If filtering is not possible and fetching all users takes too long, consider moving this logic to a resource script.

 ## Setup the connector